ProfessionalWiki/Maps/README.md

 Where you either update `wiki` to match your wikis name, or drop the parameter.
 The above command works without modification if you are using the [MediaWiki Vagrant](https://www.mediawiki.org/wiki/MediaWiki-Vagrant).

-Beware that due to severe technical debt, some tests access the network.
+Beware that due to technical debt, some tests access the network.

 ## Links